 Give yourself the kick in the butt you need!
 Stamp out self-sabotage and achieve your career goals!

-Have you tried all of the 5 previous tips and you are still having trouble putting a stop to self-sabotage?
+Have you tried all of the 5 previous tips and you are still sabotaging your career?
 It might be time to seek some professional help.
 This could come in the form of a career coach or life coach, who is able to provide you with personalised strategies to assist with your specific issue.
 In some cases you might also need counselling to deal with the root cause of your issue, so that your form of self-sabotage doesn't become more dangerous.
 You may find that you need to shop around for both coaches and counsellors as it is important that you find someone who you click with.

-In the past, there has been a lot of stigma around seeking help, but this is 2015 baby and there is nothing to be embarrassed about.
+In the past, there has been a lot of stigma around seeking help, but there is nothing to be embarrassed about.
 Reaching out for a helping hand is a demonstration of strength, so if you need help, just ask!
+Find out more about working with me, here.

 Stop sabotaging your career and take control.
 Look yourself in the mirror today and make a promise to yourself.
 Share your career goals in the comments and let's keep each other accountable!